hatlabs/sh-rpi/pages/hardware/index.md

     The step-down converter circuit also includes a separate current limiter that throttles the supercapacitor input current to cap the maximum device current draw to 0.8A (at 12V).
 3. A 60F 2.7V supercapacitor.
     The supercapacitor acts as a power reservoir for the Raspberry Pi.
-    It can power a Raspberry Pi 4B for up to 40 seconds, and lower-power models for much longer.
+    It can power a Raspberry Pi 4B for up to 80 seconds (subject to the amount of additional peripherals, of course), and lower-power models for much longer.
     The supercapacitor also makes it possible to power the Raspberry Pi using a low-power interface such as the NMEA 2000 bus that limits an individual node current to 1.0A, including high-speed transients.
 4. Microcontroller.
     The SH-RPi operations are controlled by an ATtiny1614 microcontroller.